-A number of major institutes outside the UK have multiple co-I and thus will have the local critical mass.
-These co-I's will that will lead independent but coordinated Quality Control and Assurance working groups i.e. MPIA, Heidelberg; Rix et al, Barcelona, Castander et al; Rebolo et al, IAC; McMahon et al, Cambridge.
+A number of major institutes have multiple co-I and thus will have the local critical mass.
+These co-I's will lead independent but coordinated Quality Control and Assurance working groups i.e. MPIA, Heidelberg, Rix et al; Barcelona, Castander et al; Rebolo et al, IAC; McMahon et al, Cambridge.
 Data quality control and assurance will be a distributed task across the consortium within four working groups working semi-independently with some tasks replicated.
-It will be coordinated by the four group leaders, Rix, Rebolo, Castander and McMahon who will meet via Telecon on a monthly basis when the data starts to flow.
+It will be coordinated by the four group leaders who will meet via Telecon with others leading QA tasks on a monthly basis when the data starts to flow.
 Other members of the collaboration will work with these teams.